 • Minimize the social isolation experienced by many senior LGBTQ people.

 • Increase individuals’ ability to age in their own homes and communities.

 • Help elders become aware of and access culturally competent services, including health care.

-• Improve the overall health, safety and quality of life of LGBT seniors.
+• Improve the overall health, safety and quality of life of LGBTQ seniors.